daniel-huss/migratedb/documentation/contribute/contributing-database-support.md

 + Have completed every section of this tutorial
 + Submitted your code as a [Pull Request](https://github.com/daniel-huss/migratedb/pulls) for our review, remembering to include supporting material (e.g. test code, results, screenshots etc.) to prove compatibility
-+ Completed any requested code changes
++ Complete any requested code changes